European Car of the Year shortlist 2022: Consumers’ companion or cleverly controlled chauvinism?

 Evidently the C-pillar invites useless decoration.
 Here are four examples of the meaningless groove.

 The first one is the 2005 Mercedes ML-class which was the first one I noticed.
-The aim is evidently to lead the eye from one place to another, and to draw one´s attention to the felicitous alignment of shapes.
-We have discussed the 2004 Ssang Yong Rodius before: the aim is hard to fathom as it gets in the way of understanding that the rear graphics are supposed to recall the essence of luxury yacht.
-More recently (seen within days of each other) I present two more.
-One is on the current Kia Ceed and the other on the Renault Captur.
-The Captur’s groove is there for the same reason as the Mercedes: we are thought to be too slow-witted to see the way the edges of the side glass and rear black filler gadget are so beautifully in accord.
-Seen in the context of the others here, the Kia´s groove is the hardest to fathom.
-It connects nothing that seems to want to be joined up: a bend in the window frame and a pointy wedge of plastic.
+The aim is evidently to lead the eye from one place to another, and to draw one’s attention to the felicitous alignment of shapes.
+We have discussed the 2004 Ssang Yong Rodius before: the aim is hard to fathom as it gets in the way of understanding that the rear graphics are supposed to recall the essence of a luxury yacht.
+Continue reading “Horror Vacui: More C-pillar Madness”

-1. Like many significant cars, the 5 was the brainwave of one man; originally created as something of a thought experiment.
-In 1968, Renault designer Michel Boué sketched the design proposal in his spare time; marking out the now familiar outline superimposed upon a photo of a contemporary Renault 4.
+1. Like many significant car designs, the Cinq was the brainwave of one man, originally created as something of a thought experiment.
+In 1968, Renault designer Michel Boué sketched the design proposal in his spare time, marking out the now familiar outline superimposed upon a photo of a contemporary Renault 4.
 Hence the silhouette and unusually tall canopy.
-Renault design bosses, upon seeing his work, adopted it for production virtually unaltered.
-Based on the engines and drivetrain of the popular Renault 4/6 models, the R5 is a rare case of inspiration undiluted.
-Continue reading “Theme : Benchmarks -The Renault 5 in Five Easy Pieces”

 Last week we poked a stick at PSA’s sector-D saloon offerings to see if there was any life in them.
 Today we cast a glance towards their domestic rivals and ask how Renault can keep churning out Lagunas at a loss of around €3,500 a pop?